-Mother’s Day is right around the corner and flowers on a breakfast table are a big hit with moms.
+Spring is right around the corner and flowers on a breakfast table are always a lovely sight.
 Forcing paperwhites indoors will give you a delightful splash of spring color in just a few weeks.
 The project can be done in soil or in water and the kids will love to help.

-My bulbs have been blooming outdoors for a few weeks..
-Since Mother’s Day is coming soon, I knew that I wanted some blooms indoors in a few weeks, so I decided that these pretty white flowers would be just the thing.
+My bulbs have been blooming outdoors for a few weeks.
+Since the weather outside is cold now, I knew that I wanted some blooms indoors in a few weeks, so I decided that these pretty white flowers would be just the thing.

 Paperwhites are very easy to force.
 They don’t need a chilling period like other narcissus so the project is as easy as “just add some water and wait.”
 They will happily grow indoors in a bowl with nothing more than rocks and water.